Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Yeah.

-So he didn't get the gig because he just didn't know about it.
+He didn't get the gig because they just didn't know about it.

 At the interview they say, do you know Barry?